 - Add enough cold water so that the chicken and vegetables are covered, about 2-3 cm (1 inch) above the meat.

 - Bring liquid to a boil over medium-high heat and immediately lower the heat to very low.
 If you cook chicken on high heat, it will become tough and rubbery.
-It is no need to rush when boiling chicken.
+There is no need to rush when boiling chicken.

 - Let the chicken simmer for about 20 to 30 minutes.
 The cooking time will depend on the size of the chicken legs.
 Smaller legs will need less time to cook than large ones.